cube-network/docs/contents/genesis.md

 - `gasUsed`: gas actually used
 - `extraData`: extra data in header

-Specifically, `extraData` contains 3 parts: vanity(32 bytes), validator address list, signature(65 bytes). validator address list will be added into extra data automatically by Cube, so we only need to set vanity and signature, which should be all zero in common.
+Specifically, `extraData` contains 3 parts: vanity(32 bytes), validator address list, signature (65 bytes).
+Validator address list will be added into extra data automatically by Cube, so we only need to set vanity and signature, which should be all zero in common.

 ### Accounts and system contacts config